MatAtBread/nodent/README.md

 ---------------------------------------
 Since fn.toString() is a run-time feature of JavaScript, the string you get back is the trans-compiled source, not the original source.
 This can be useful to see what Nodent did to your code.

-The JavaScript arguments value is problematic in async functions.
-Typically you will only ever see two values - $return and $error.
+The JavaScript arguments value is problematic in async functions as the body of the code is wrapped in another function.
 This can make implementing variable argument functions difficult.
 If you must do this either use type-testing of each parameter, or implement your async function 'by hand':

 	// Can be 'await'ed like an async function function varArgs() {